sarkispeha/spot-mapper-node-react/readme.md

 ## SPOT mapper

 My first attempt with a semi-IOT device.
+This app tracks the SPOT tracker in real-time anywhere worldwide every 10 minutes.

 ## Motivation